wilhelm-murdoch/go-collection/README.md

 * `func (c *Collection[T]) FindIndex(f func(i int, item T) bool) int` [#](collection.go#L159)
 * `collection.go:159:167` [#](collection.go#L159-L167)

-FindIndex returns the index of the first item in the specified collectionthat satisfies the provided testing function.
-Otherwise, it returns -1,indicating that no element passed the test.
+FindIndex returns the index of the first item in the specified collection that satisfies the provided testing function.
+Otherwise, it returns -1, indicating that no element passed the test.

 ```go
 package main